 Previous Education: B.A., Communication Studies, University of North Texas

-Q: What’s the most enlightening experience you’ve had in the MBA program so far?
+Q: What’s the most enlightening experience you had in the MBA program?

 A: I just took Dr. Henard’s 1-credit hour negotiation class and I thought it was brilliant.
 I can’t imagine getting more out of a two-day class than I did from this.
 Everyone should take it.

 Q: If you could have any superpower you wanted, which one would it be?

 A: I might get some flack for this, but I would say the power to have any power, whenever I want.
 Call it a cop-out, but I didn’t see any guidelines explicitly forbidding this.
 But just to keep the peace, I’ll go with the power to create puppies – whenever, wherever.
 Puppies change everything.

 Q: If you had 5 minutes to teach someone something new, what would you teach?

 A: I’d probably teach you how to dougie… I’m just not sure what we’d do for the remaining 4.5 minutes.